 Set valid count minimums and maximums based on time, date, duration and specific days of the week

 The standard ‘Invalid’ and ‘Invalid Duplicate’ validation is the default when creating validation services.
-Those service types work when the app user is online or offline and doesn’t require a Postback URL.
-Secondary, conditional validation allows you to add special count and duration-based conditions to invalidate scans.
-For these conditional validation options, the app-user will need Internet connectivity (Wi-Fi or 3G/4G/LTE network).
-Also, until this conditional validations are added to our service creation tool, you’ll need to create your own Postback URL.
-You don’t need your own server and you don’t need to be a programmer – the instructions are simple enough to follow and we’ll do it for you on request.
-Instructions here.
+Those service types work when the app user is online or offline.
+Also, it doesn’t require a Postback URL.
+Moreover, conditional validation allows you to add special count and duration-based conditions to invalidate scans.
+For these options, the app-user will need Internet connectivity.
+Also, until you add these conditional validations to our service creation tool, you’ll need to create your own Postback URL.
+You don’t need your own server and you don’t need to be a programmer.
+Find the simple instructions to follow below.
+Also, we can do it for you on request.

 Conditional Validation features include: